Inheritance

 Lead Research Journalist and Producer

 As the lead researcher, I played a pivotal role in shaping this landmark project.
 I spent months investigating archival records and personal accounts.
-Tracking down survivors and principals, and convincing them to participate in the story, took persistence, empathy, and trust-building.
+Tracking down survivors and principals, and convincing them to participate in the story, this took persistence, empathy, and trust-building.
 Among the participants I helped secure were Ron DiFrancesco, the last person to escape the South Tower; Donald Rumsfeld, reflecting on his experience as Secretary of Defense; and Valerie Plame, whose post-9/11 story intersected with issues of national security.
 With a small dedicated team, we produced over 40 photo and video shoots.

 Trailer